What Happened to the Federal Solar Tax Credit?

 What’s available for new installs in 2026

 The federal income tax credit is gone.
-That doesn’t mean the financial case for solar in NC collapsed — it means the incentive stack looks different.
+That doesn’t mean the financial case for solar in NC collapsed.
+The incentive stack looks different.

 Duke Energy PowerPair